dscripka/openWakeWord/README.md

 # Updates

+**2023/10/11**
+- Significant improvements to the process of [training new models](#training-new-models), including an example Google Colab notebook demonstrating how to train a basic wake word model in <1 hour.

 **2023/06/15**
 - v0.5.0 of openWakeWord released.
 See the [changelog](CHANGELOG.md) for a full descriptions of new features and changes.